MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/progress-controls.md

 | - |
 | This control is included as part of the Windows UI Library, a NuGet package that contains new controls and UI features for UWP apps.
 For more info, including installation instructions, see the [Windows UI Library overview](https://docs.microsoft.com/uwp/toolkits/winui/). |

+> [!NOTE]
-> **Note** There are two versions of the ProgressBar control: one in the platform, represented by the Windows.UI.Xaml namespace; the other in the Windows UI Library, the Microsoft.UI.Xaml namespace.
+> There are two versions of the ProgressBar control: one in the platform, represented by the Windows.UI.Xaml namespace; the other in the Windows UI Library, the Microsoft.UI.Xaml namespace.
 Although the API for ProgressBar is the same, the control's appearance differs between these two versions.
 This document will show images of the newer Windows UI Library version.
 Throughout this document, we will use the **muxc** alias in XAML to represent the Windows UI Library APIs that we have included in our project.
 We have added this to our [Page](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.page) element:

 ```xaml